tAIness/devops-project1/README.md

 - **Release failed at Snyk step**: open `snyk-*.json` artifacts to inspect the CVEs; use `security/ignores.txt` judiciously.
 - **Nexus mirror errors**: Ensure `skopeo` is installed on EC2 (the workflow installs it if missing) and that the Docker registry is reachable at `127.0.0.1:5000` on the host.

----

-## License

-MIT (or your choice).
-Update this section if needed.